 What to do on Lake Wakatipu

-For Queenstown’s best views, get out on the lake.
-Scenic lake cruises depart from the main town pier, jump aboard Spirit of Queenstown for a relaxing cruise across the lake to Mt Nicholas.
+For Queenstown’s best views, get out on the lake and river.
 For a bit of exercise and the chance to explore the lake in detail, grab a paddleboard or kayak from the lakefront rental companies.
 Jet boats depart from the main town jetty taking you for a high-speed journey across Lake Wakatipu and onto the rivers where the jetboat weaves its way over incredibly shallow braided waterways.
 Find out more about Queenstown’s must-do lake activities.

 What is the history of Lake Wakatipu?

 The name Wakatipu translates to “the trough of the giant” and comes from the Māori legend of the breathing lake.
 It is said the rise and fall of the lake level is the giant’s heart still beating.
 During the gold rush in the late 1800s, Lake Wakatipu played an essential role in providing transport for gold prospectors.
 Before roads, boats on Lake Wakatipu connected Queenstown to the nearby towns of Glenorchy and Kingston and were vital in moving goods in and out of the area.
 Discover the legend of Lake Wakatipu here.